Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 It is developed by IBM to demonstrate the efficiency of their security products.

 The application code is open source and available on GitHub : [https://github.com/HCL-TECH-SOFTWARE/AltoroJ](https://github.com/HCL-TECH-SOFTWARE/AltoroJ)

+## The WayBack Machine

+The WayBack Machine is a website that takes snapshot of websites and allow to see a website as it used to be in the past.
+This can be used to see the content of previous versions of websites.

+## ICANN Lookup

+ICANN Lookup is a website giving public info on registered domain names.
+This info can be hidden by the domain name registrar (like GoDaddy) when requested.